+This document was originally published by KPMG International in February 2017.
 The information contained herein is of a general nature and is not intended to address the circumstances of any particular individual or entity.
-Although we endeavour to provide accurate and timely information, there can be no guarantee that such information is accurate as of the date it is received or that it will continue to be accurate in the future.
-No one should act on such information without appropriate professional advice after a thorough examination of the particular situation.

-©2017 KPMG Fakhro, a Bahrain partnership registered with the Ministry of Industry, Commerce and Tourism (MOICT), Kingdom of Bahrain and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative ("KPMG International"), a Swiss entity.
+Although we endeavor to provide accurate and timely information, there can be no guarantee that such information is accurate as of the date it is received or that it will continue to be accurate in the future.
+No one should act upon such information without appropriate professional advice after a thorough examination of the particular situation. © 2017 KPMG Advisory (China) Limited, a wholly foreign owned enterprise in China and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative ("KPMG International"), a Swiss entity.
 All rights reserved.
+The KPMG name and logo are registered trademarks or trademarks of KPMG International.